 The applicant must be liable to pay National Non-Domestic Rates to Copeland Borough Council, the Rateable Value of the property at the beginning of the rating year concerned must not exceed a specified amount, and (except where the application relates to former agricultural premises) the business must be located in a qualifying Rural Settlement.
 A qualifying Rural Settlement must have a population not exceeding 3,000 and will usually be a village or hamlet.

-What are the qualifying criteria for Mandatory Relief?
+What are the qualifying criteria for Rural Mandatory Relief?

 A. For a Post Office or General Store to be entitled to 100% Mandatory Relief), all of the following criteria must be met :-

 - The Rateable Value of the property must not exceed £8,500

 - The property must be used as a Post Office or a General Store (see below for definition), or both.

 - The property must be the only Post Office or the only General Store in the Rural Settlement.